 The term ‘public expenditure’ refers to the value of goods and services purchased/utilised by the general government of a state (at central, regional, local level and social security) in order to perform each of its functions, for instance, it refers to healthcare, justice, public order, education, social protection (Eurostat, 2011).
 Its quantification is a costing exercise undertaken from the government’s perspective (EMCDDA 2008).

-Drug policy expenditure
+Comparability of Drug policy expenditure across EU